 3. Allegations of sexual misconduct involving both employees and students:

 i.
-If the employee is the alleged perpetrator, the investigation will be managed by the University Affirmative Action Officer.
+If the employee is the alleged perpetrator, the investigation will be managed by the Director of Anti-Discrimination Policy & Compliance.

 ii.
 If the student is the alleged perpetrator, the investigation will be managed by the Director of Student Conduct.

 iii.
 In any such cases both Offices will be involved to ensure the safety of the victim.